-2) I will be following my instruction booklet as closely as I can so that you can flit back and forth between this sewalong and the drawings in the booklet with as much ease as possible!
+2) I will be following my updated instruction booklet as closely as I can so that you can flit back and forth between this sewalong and the drawings in the booklet with as much ease as possible!
 If you are working with the older instruction booklet, many things have remained the same, though there have been a few updates.
 Feel free to email me if you would like a copy of the new instruction booklet.

-Check page 27 of your instruction booklet for my handy Materials Checklist
+Check page 32 of your instruction booklet for a handy Materials Checklist.

 There are a few things I'd like to note before we jump in to your project!

-1) If you haven't already, I highly suggest washing your fabric!
+1) If you haven't already, I suggest washing your fabric.
 Nothing is worse than finishing a project and then having it ruined come laundry day.
 I can't tell you how much I've regretted not taking the time to wash my fabric before sewing it up.
-So many cute items are now basically child-sized because they have carelessly been tossed into the dryer and they were never pre-shrunk.
+So many cute items are now basically child-sized because they have carelessly been tossed into the dryer, and they were never pre-shrunk.

 2) While you are waiting for your pretty fabric to wash & dry, I highly highly suggest sewing up a toile.
-That way, you can be 100% certain that the trousers will fit you EXACTLY how you envisioned before you cut out all the pieces in your pretty fabric.
+That way, you can be 100% certain that your garment will fit you EXACTLY how you envisioned before you cut out all the pieces in your pretty fabric.

-Plus, you can work on some techniques throughout the process that may be tricky and find your favorite way to put everything together!
+Plus, you can work on some techniques throughout the process that may be tricky and find your favorite way of putting everything together!
 And since we all are shaped differently, any part of this garment might lay on us imperfectly.
 Might as well work out those kinks while the fabric is tumbling away in the dryer!